 Another abandoned section of the TSE extended NE from Diboll to Cushing, Ashford and up to Farber (Frostville) on the Cotton Belt (SSWT).

-Thanks to Richard Hall for contributing information about this route.
+Thanks to Richard Hall for contributing information.